explain.depesz.com is a tool for finding real causes for slow queries.

 To use the site, simply go to first page and paste there explain analyze output from your psql.

-After uploading you will be directed to page which shows parsed, and nicely (well, at least nice for me :) colorized to put emphasis on important parts.
+After uploading, you will be directed to a page which shows parsed, and nicely (well, at least nice for me :) colorized output, to emphasize important parts.

-The url for colorized output is persistent, so you can simply use it to show it to others - for example - for those nice guys on irc channel #postgresql on freenode.
+The url for colorized output is persistent, so you can easily show it to others.
+For example to those nice guys on the irc channel #postgresql on freenode.

-This graph uses 4 colours to mark important things:
+This graph uses 4 colors to mark important things:

-Which color is used, is choosen based on which mode you will use: "Exclusive", "Inclusive" or "Rows X".
+The color is chosen based on which mode you use: "Exclusive", "Inclusive" or "Rows X".

-This is total amount of time PostgreSQL spent
+This is the total amount of time PostgreSQL spent

 evaluating this node, without time spent in its subnodes.
 If the node has been executed many times (for example because